San Diego Consumer Fraud Attorneys

 Protecting You When You’ve Been Taken Advantage of

 State and federal laws provide consumers with broad protection from false and misleading advertising and unfair or deceptive business acts or practices.
 Haeggquist & Eck, LLP represents consumers in class action lawsuits against some of the nation’s largest corporations.
 Claims we’ve helped clients win have involved defective products, false advertising, mortgage lending, banking, insurance fraud, discriminatory underwriting, and senior citizen fraud.

 If you feel you have been a victim of misrepresentation or false advertising, or you have otherwise dealt with unscrupulous businesses who have cheated you out of a product or a service, you may have a legal claim.
-Contact us today or call 619-342-8000 for a free initial consultation.

 Unfortunately, consumer fraud can be carried out in a number of ways.
 False and misleading advertising, auto fraud, insurance fraud, unfair debt collection, deceptive internet practices, and the sale of defective products are just a few examples of the types of consumer fraud that exist.